erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 4. Implement Knn from scratch using only the function signature
 5. Modify Knn to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Knn for a specific use case (e.g., nearly sorted data)
+7. Optimize Knn for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Knn
 9. Compare Knn performance with alternative algorithms on large datasets